 Table 1.
-Development Indicators for Nepal Table 2.
-Public Expenditure and Financing Sources (Nepali Rupees in Billions and % of annual total) Table 3.
-Institutional responses of Nepalese government on climate change Table 4.
-Major donor-funded climate change projects in Nepal as of 201268 Table 5.
-Outline of research process conducted during PhD Table 6.
+Development Indicators for Nepal 53 Table 2.
+Public Expenditure and Financing Sources (Nepali Rupees in Billions and % of f annual total) 59 Table 3.
+Institutional responses of Nepalese government on climate change 67 Table 4.
+Major donor-funded climate change projects in Nepal as of 2012 68 Table 5.
+Outline of research process conducted during PhD 83 Table 6.
 Types of research participants 89 Table 7.
-Number of respondents consulted in the research process 90 Table 8.
+Number of respondents consulted in the research process Table 8.
 Showing the types of practitioners and their size selected for the study Table 9.
 Perception of respondents about the Climate Change Policy process Table 10.
-The consultation process adopted in the preparation of the National Adaptation Programme of Action in Nepal Table 11.
-The integration and implementation of climate change adaptation envisioned in the LAPA framework Table 12.
+The consultation process adopted in the preparation of the National Adaptatio Programme of Action in Nepal Table 11.
+The integration and implementation of climate change adaptation envisioned in LAPA framework Table 12.
 The consultation process used in the design of the framework for the Local Adaptation Plan of Action (LAPA) Table 13.
-Perception of the participants of the FGD on their involvement in training activities Table 14.
-Perceptions of respondents on current issues related to human resources, capacity, and access to information Table 15.
-Perceptions of respondents on issues related to local level governance Table 16.
-Participatory tools and methods used during preparation of the LAPA Table 17.
-Financial support received by community-based organisations for implementing climate change activities Table 18.
-Number of community groups involved in implementing adaptation activities and their household coverage Table 19.
-The number of people sensitised and had their capacity built on climate change adaptation issues in the study districts Table 20.
-The status of the LAPA up-scaling at the local and national levels by government and donor-funded projects as of 2012198 Table 21.
+Perception of the participants of the FGD on their involvement in training acti ivities 163 Table 14.
+Perceptions of respondents on current issues related to human resources, capa- and access to information 165 Table 15.
+Perceptions of respondents on issues related to local level governance 168 Table 16.
+Participatory tools and methods used during preparation of the LAPA 171 Table 17.
+Financial support received by community-based organisations for implementi ng climate change activities 181 Table 18.
+Number of community groups involved in implementing adaptation activities their household coverage Table 19.
+The number of people sensitised and had their capacity built on climate chang ge adaptation issues in the study districts Table 20.
+The status of the LAPA up-scaling at the local and national levels by government of the LAPA up-scaling at the local and national levels by government. and donor-funded projects as of 2012 Table 21.
 The socio-economic characteristics of the study VDCs Table 22.
-Perceived indicators of climate change and its impact among the communities in the study areas over the last 20 years (1992-2012)214 Table 23.
-Household perceptions on the impact of climate change on livelihood assets216 Table 24.
-Increase in time for fetching water for female-headed households in Dhungegadi VDC Table 25.
-Household perceptions on the impact of adaptation in reducing household risk221 Table 26.
+Perceived indicators of climate change and its impact among the communities the study areas over the last 20 years (1992-2012) Table 23.
+Household perceptions on the impact of climate change on livelihood assets Table 24.
+Increase in time for fetching water for female-headed households in Dhungeg VDC Table 25.
+Household perceptions on the impact of adaptation in reducing household risk 221 Table 26.
 Perception of households on their involvement in adaptation planning and implementation in Dhungegadi and Bangesaal VDCs Table 27.
 Input of different stakeholders in the LAPA design process Table 28.
-Use of the participatory well-being ranking and climate-sensitive participatory ranking in categorising of households Table 29.
-Satisfaction of respondents with the LAPA interventions and the specific adaptation activities
+Use of the participatory well-being ranking and climate-sensitive participatory ranking in categorising of households 231 Table 29.
+Satisfaction of respondents with the LAPA interventions and the specific adaptation activities 232